List of Marvel Comics characters: P: Perun

 Perun (Valeri Sovloyev) is a character appearing in American comic books published by Marvel Comics.
 He first appeared in Captain America #352 (April 1989) and was created by Mark Gruenwald and Kieron Dwyer.

 Perun is a Russian superhero who serves in Russia's government-sponsored super-team, the Winter Guard, alongside Fantasma, the Red Guardian, Vostok, and Crimson Dynamo.
-He wears a helmet and red cloak similar to those of Thor.
-He had long hair and a beard, with a great deal of body hair.
-Perun is an avatar of the Slavic god Perun inhabiting the body of Valeri Sovloyev.
+Perun is an avatar of the Slavic god of the same name.

-Perun evidently first joined the Russian super-team when it was known as the Supreme Soviets.
-When the Soviets attacked their predecessors, the Soviet Super Soldiers, Perun is disguised as Thor with Fantasma's magic and nearly kills Ursa Major with his lightning.

-Perun and his team, subsequently renamed the People's Protectorate, are featured in The Avengers, working with the Canadian Alpha Flight and the American Avengers.

-Perun and his team, now called the Winter Guard (a name it has retained ever since), come into conflict with the Hulk and the Pantheon over the kidnapping of Igor Drenkov, a Russian spy.
+Perun and the Winter Guard come into conflict with the Hulk and the Pantheon over the kidnapping of Igor Drenkov, a Russian spy.
 The Hulk believes Drenkov to have been responsible for his, the Hulk's, creation.
 Drenkov is put through a re-creation of the incident, which causes great distress.
 The Hulk easily defeats Perun and takes his weapons, using them to temporarily entrap Vostok.
 The confrontation ends in a stalemate, for Drenkov had gone mad with guilt and nobody was sure what to do.

-When a group of aliens calling themselves Starblasters tries to push the moon away from Earth, Quasar assembles a group with some of the most powerful heroes of the world, recruiting Perun, Carol Danvers, Black Bolt, Hyperion, Ikaris, Darkstar, Vanguard and Monica Rambeau.

 Perun and fellow Slavic god Chernobog later join the Winter Guard.